Internet censorship: Use of commercial filtering software

-Many filtering programs allow blocking to be configured based on dozens of categories and sub-categories such as these from Websense: "abortion" (pro-life, pro-choice), "adult material" (adult content, lingerie and swimsuit, nudity, sex, sex education), "advocacy groups" (sites that promote change or reform in public policy, public opinion, social practice, economic activities, and relationships), "drugs" (abused drugs, marijuana, prescribed medications, supplements and unregulated compounds), "religion" (non-traditional religions occult and folklore, traditional religions), ....
-The blocking categories used by the filtering programs may contain errors leading to the unintended blocking of websites.
-The blocking of Dailymotion in early 2007 by Tunisian authorities was, according to the OpenNet Initiative, due to Secure Computing wrongly categorizing Dailymotion as pornography for its SmartFilter filtering software.
-It was initially thought that Tunisia had blocked Dailymotion due to satirical videos about human rights violations in Tunisia, but after Secure Computing corrected the mistake access to Dailymotion was gradually restored in Tunisia.
+Many filtering programs allow blocking to be configured based on dozens of categories and subcategories.
+For example, Websense uses over 90 categories, including "abortion", "adult material", "advocacy groups", "drugs", "games", "job search", and "religion".
+However, these blocking categories can contain errors that lead to the unintended blocking of websites.
+According to the OpenNet Initiative, the 2007 blocking of Dailymotion in Tunisia resulted from Secure Computing wrongly categorizing Dailymotion as "pornography" in its SmartFilter software.
+While initial reports suggested the block was due to satirical videos about human rights violations in Tunisia, access was gradually restored after Secure Computing corrected the categorization error.

 Organizations such as the Global Network Initiative, the Electronic Frontier Foundation, Amnesty International, and the American Civil Liberties Union have successfully lobbied some vendors such as Websense to make changes to their software, to refrain from doing business with repressive governments, and to educate schools who have inadvertently reconfigured their filtering software too strictly.
 Nevertheless, regulations and accountability related to the use of commercial filters and services are often non-existent, and there is relatively little oversight from civil society or other independent groups.
 Vendors often consider information about what sites and content is blocked valuable intellectual property that is not made available outside the company, sometimes not even to the organizations purchasing the filters.
 Thus by relying upon out-of-the-box filtering systems, the detailed task of deciding what is or is not acceptable speech may be outsourced to the commercial vendors.